kiboschool/course-c4s-writing/src/communicating-for-success/introduction-to-the-communication-process.md

 > - What were the details of the miscommunication?
 > - Was it related to the sender, receiver, or channel?
 > - What was the consequence or outcome of the miscommunication?
-> - How could you use some of the 7Cs of communication to avoid the situation in the future?

 <div style="border:1px solid rgba(0,0,0,0.1);border-radius:2px;box-sizing:border-box;overflow:hidden;position:relative;width:100%;background:#F4F4F4"><iframe src="https://padlet.com/embed/75ml8eff4derd2i6" frameborder="0" allow="camera;microphone;geolocation" style="width:100%;height:608px;display:block;padding:0;margin:0"></iframe></div>